Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 ## 8. Frozen Objects - Modify Anything

 The best way to modify frozen objects is to never let them freeze in the first place.
-You can do this by mobkey patching all the ways that things get frozen.
+You can do this by monkey patching all the ways that things get frozen.

 ```js